mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 ## What's still not working:

-The opacity change works as expected but I can't figure out how to keep the opacity at 1.0 when the user is hovered over the megamenu that I built in Elementor.
-You can see what I mean in the gif below
+The opacity change works as expected on hover of the main menu item via Jquery.
+I can't figure out how to keep the opacity at 1.0 when the user is hovered over the megamenu section built in Elementor.
+You can see what I mean in the gif below.

+I also haven't tested this in Mobile/Tablet but I would likely do a fall back to a standard menu in those cases (using the Responsive options inside Elementor), so I'm not worried about these use cases.